jltsiren/gcsa2/README.md

 The implementation is based on the [vgteam fork](https://github.com/vgteam/sdsl-lite) of the Succinct Data Structures Library 2.0 (SDSL).
 As the implementation uses C++14, OpenMP, and libstdc++ parallel mode, g++ 6.1 or newer is required.
 On Apple systems, GCSA2 can also be built with Apple Clang, but libomp must be installed via Macports or Homebrew, and the lack of libstdc++'s parallel mode extensions will result in slower index construction.

+GCSA2 is frequently tested in the following environments:

+* Intel Linux (Ubuntu) with GCC.
+* Intel macOS with GCC and Apple Clang.
+* ARM macOS with Apple Clang.

 To compile, set `SDSL_DIR` in the Makefile to point to your SDSL directory (the default is `../sdsl-lite`).
 GCSA2 will take its compiler options from SDSL.
 Use `make` to compile the library or `install.sh` to compile it and install the headers and the library to your home directory.
 Another installation directory can be specified as `install.sh prefix`.

 ## Citing GCSA2